How to Handle Itchy Skin During Pregnancy?

 Acne and Hyperpigmentation

-Experts recommends glycollic and azelaic acid as safe acne treatments during pregnancy, as well as topical benzoyl peroxide and salicylic acid.
+Experts recommend glycolic, and azelaic acid as safe acne treatments during pregnancy.
+Topical benzoyl peroxide and salicylic acid are good options as well.

 Mature-Looking Skin And Wrinkles